drupal-entity-training/event/index.md

 The ability to have comments is managed as a field in Drupal, so we can use Field UI to add a _Comments_ field to an event type.

-* Add a comment type
+* Add a comment type on `/admin/structure/comment/types/add`

+  Select _Event_ as the target entity type

 * Add a _Comments_ field to an event type